LuizaBin/eCommerce-Testing/README.md

 bookcart-qa/
 ├── README.md
-├── All test cases.xlsx          ← full test suite export from Zephyr Scale ├── test-cases/                  ← all 29 test cases in Markdown │   ├── authentication/
+├── All test cases.xlsx          ← full test suite export from Zephyr Scale ├── automated-test-01            ← automated test case for BOOK-T1 - Registering with all valid fields
+├── automated-test-05            ← automated test case for BOOK-T5 - Login with valid credentials
+├── test-cases/                  ← all 29 test cases in Markdown
+│   ├── authentication/
 │   ├── catalog/